cb-technologists/blog/content/posts/building-images-with-img.md

   name: img
 ```

-Finally, here is our `Pod` definition:
+Finally, here is our `Pod` definition (which we will use as a [`podTemplate`](https://github.com/jenkinsci/kubernetes-plugin#pod-and-container-template-configuration) for our Jenkins agent):
 ```yaml
 # based on https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/
 apiVersion: v1